dextools-io/integration-sdk/http-adapter/README.md

     txnId: string
     // Index of the transaction the event belongs to
     txnIndex: integer
-    // Index of the event inside the transaction
+    // Index of the event inside the block.
+This will be used to sort events and must be unique for all events inside a block.
     eventIndex: integer
     // Address of the wallet who request the transaction
     maker: string